 The Los Angeles community college district has a Sheriff's department for the protection of students, staff, visitors, and other persons on campus from bodily harm or deprivation of their property.
-They are also responsible for the protection of their property they are also responsible for the protection of the district's buildings and property, the sheriff's de[department will respond to assist students, staff and visitors on campus in a variety of personal emergencies, i.e.., Emergency notification (in compliance with the privacy act), lost and found property, police escort, upon request etc. For further information regarding their services, you can contact the sheriff department.
+They are also responsible for the protection of their property they are also responsible for the protection of the district's buildings and property, the Sheriff's Department will respond to assist students, staff and visitors on campus in a variety of personal emergencies, i.e.., Emergency notification (in compliance with the privacy act), lost and found property, police escort, upon request etc. For further information regarding their services, you can contact the sheriff's department.

-ADMISSIONS AND MATRICULATION
+ADMISSIONS